bigfatbird/naivevala/README.md

 # Naive Vala
 A naive introduction to Vala Programming and elementary apps

+View the book and article series on http://naivevala.com

 Feedback welcome, in the form of issues and pull requests.